 The White-clawed crayfish (Austropotamobius pallipes) is the only native species of freshwater crayfish in the British Isles.
 It is under threat and rapidly decreasing in range.
 They look like mini lobsters and tend to thrive in clean, well-oxygenated rivers (see: https://www.shropshirewildlifetrust.org.uk/wildlife-explorer/invertebrates/crustacea-centipedes-and-millipedes/white-clawed-crayfish).

 The main threats to this species are the invasion of non-native crayfish - the American Signal crayfish (Pacifastacus leniusculus) - which are able to out-compete White-clawed crayfish for food and habitat.
 American Signal crayfish also carry the crayfish plague (Aphanomyces astaci), a fungal disease, which rapidly kills White-clawed crayfish.
 Symptoms include losing aversion to bright light (therefore coming out during daylight hours) and a way of walking described as walking on stilts.
 Our native crayfish also suffer from porcelain disease, a microsporidian parasite.
 Find out more about non-native American Signal crayfish here: http://www.nonnativespecies.org/factsheet/factsheet.cfm?speciesId=2498 .

 In Shropshire, populations have declined dramatically, though the River Corve in South Shropshire did once have strong numbers of White-clawed crayfish.
 River pollution and reductions of habitat quality are threats in many areas.
 Without action for conservation, White-clawed crayfish will continue to be lost from entire river systems.

-To help conserve the species in Shropshire, the Happy Snappy project includes:
+To help conserve the species in Shropshire, the Happy Snappy project included:

-- Surveying the River Corve for White clawed crayfish and invasive Signal Crayfish;
+- Surveying the River Corve for White clawed crayfish and invasive Signal Crayfish with volunteers;

 - Training a volunteer survey team to undertake crayfish (and other native species) surveys and help with ongoing river monitoring along the River Corve;